 There is only a sliver of the pie left

-We can emit about 330 billion tonnes of CO2 if we want to have some chance of limiting warming to 1.5° Celsius.[vi]
-This CO2 budget will be eaten up in less than eight years, if we continue emitting as usual.
+As of mid 2022, we can emit less than 300 billion tonnes of CO2 if we want to have some chance of limiting warming to 1.5° Celsius.[vi]
+This CO2 budget will be eaten up in about six years, if we continue emitting as usual.
 If we want to avert the most catastrophic effects of climate change, all countries need to be on a pathway to reach zero by mid-century at the latest (the richer the country, the sooner).
 We simply have no CO2 pie left for offsetting.

 It matters who gets to eat the last sliver of the pie